Temesghen-Eyassu/DeepLearning_for_ShipDetection-/README.md

 ## Notes

-Large data files and trained models are tracked using Git LFS, so they are included in the repository without exceeding GitHub file limits.
+Large data files are tracked using Git LFS, so they are included in the repository without exceeding GitHub file limits.

 Ensure Git LFS is installed when cloning the repository: